 2. Blue Buffalo Health Bars Crunchy Dog Biscuits, Bacon, Egg & Cheese

-These biscuits have a hearty, oven-baked crunch and a savory blend of bacon, egg, and cheese flavors.
-The texture is firm, making them suitable for dogs who enjoy a satisfying bite.
-They’re a practical choice for training sessions or as an occasional reward, especially for owners seeking treats without artificial additives.
+These oven-baked biscuits have a hearty, crunchy feel and a savory mix of bacon, egg, and cheese flavors.
+The firm texture is satisfying for dogs that enjoy a substantial bite.
+They’re a practical choice for training or as an occasional reward, especially for owners who prefer treats without artificial additives.

 What We Like: